BjarneBitscrambler/OrientationSensorFusion-ESP/README.md

 Using WiFi (even when ESP is acting as AP) *does* introduce noticeable lag in the Toolbox graphic response, compared to when wired via USB.
 It looks like about a 200 ms lag on my system.

 ### Additional Debugging
 You can use the GPIO output that toggles each time through the data collection and sending loop to confirm whether your ESP is collecting and transmitting data regularly.
 Using the default software, the output should toggle every 25 ms (i.e. a 20 Hz square wave).
-See `main.cpp` for details.
+See `main.cc` for details.